Mathématique: Chapter 52

 “Did you find it acceptable?” she asked.

-“Of course he didn’t, shol’ve,” Ba’al said, spitting at her, the saliva vanishing in a haze of blue energy at the periphery of his cell.
+“Of course he didn’t, shol’ve.”
+Ba’al spat at her, but the saliva vanished in a sizzle of blue energy at the periphery of his cell.

-Young shot Ba’al an unimpressed look, then turned back to the defector.
-“Ginn,” he said.
-“This is bullshit.”
+Young shot Ba’al an unimpressed look, then turned to the defector.
+“Ginn,” he said, “this is bullshit.”

-“The hubris,” Ba’al said, continuing his running commentary.
+“The hubris,” Ba’al continued.
 “The sheer unmitigated gall.
 To attack the legendary Samantha Carter.
-And look at her.
-She’s not even beautiful.
-She can’t even claim that as justification.”
+And look at this one.
+She’s not even beautiful.”

-“Pay him no mind, my dear,” Nerus began, “I find you quite—”
+“Pay him no mind, my dear,” Nerus began, “You have qualities that—”

 “I know,” Ginn replied solemnly.